 Not necessarily.
 The strategy only works if you can afford to pay medical expenses out of pocket without financial strain.
 If a $500 urgent care bill would put you in a tight spot, use your HSA - that is what it is there for.

-If those describe you, the math strongly favors deferring your reimbursements.
-If they do not, there is no shame in using your HSA for current expenses.
-The tax-free contribution and withdrawal still save you money — you just miss out on the tax-free growth in between.
+If that describes you, the math strongly favors deferring your reimbursements.
+If it does not, there is no shame in using your HSA for current expenses.
+The tax-free contribution and withdrawal still save you money - you just miss out on the tax-free growth in between.

 This content is for educational purposes only and is not tax, legal, or financial advice.
 Consult a qualified tax professional for guidance specific to your situation.